Federal Reserve Monetary Policy Tools: Open Market Operations, Discount Lending, and Reserve Requirements

 |Nonpersonal time deposits

 Between 1987 and 2007, the Fed's response to changing inflation and unemployment had closely followed Taylor's rule, but with the advent of the Great Recession that began in 2007, Taylor's rule would have implied a negative federal funds rate, since the output gap, which is the difference between real GDP and its potential, was almost -8%, so the Federal Reserve followed a more ambitious policy to stimulate the economy.
-Short-term credit markets, namely the money market mutual funds and the commercial paper market, ceased to function, because especially after Lehman's bankruptcy, savers were fearful that the economic downturn would increase the likelihood that borrowers would be unable to repay the funds, even over the short term, so the Fed provided secure loans to the issuers of commercial paper and money market mutual funds.
+Short-term credit markets, namely the money market mutual funds and the commercial paper market, ceased to function because, especially after Lehman's bankruptcy, savers were fearful that the economic downturn would increase the likelihood that borrowers would be unable to repay the funds, even over the short term, so the Fed provided secure loans to the issuers of commercial paper and money market mutual funds.
 The Fed also supplied short-term secured loans to security dealers, like the loans provided to banks through the discount window.
 As a result, short-term credit markets greatly improved in 2009.
-The Fed also provided loans to institutions that were deemed too big to fail, including J.P.
+The Fed also provided loans to institutions deemed too big to fail, including J.P.
 Morgan, Citigroup, Bank of America, and AIG.
 To increase consumer confidence in the banking system, the Fed expanded deposit insurance.

 To increase interbank lending, the Fed provided 1- to 3-month discount loans to banks, including dollar-denominated loans to foreign banks, and created a temporary liquidity facility that guaranteed newly issued bank debt.
 To restore confidence in the banking system, the Fed also started conducting stress tests to ensure that banks can weather bad economic conditions, and if not, then they were forced to raise new capital.

 To stimulate the economy, the Fed started buying longer-term Treasury securities and mortgage-backed securities, called quantitative easing, to increase the available funds for banks and to lower long-term interest rates.
 The Fed also created the Term Asset-Backed Securities Loan Facility, to lend to institutions that securitized asset-backed loans, including consumer loans, student loans, auto loans, and business loans.